davidv171/linuxdiscords/README.md

 # linuxdiscords
-A dump of discord links for Linux oriented discords.
-Everything with a focus and bias towards Linux can be included.
-As long as it's SFW and respects Discord TOS.
+A dump of Discord invite for Linux oriented Discord servers.
+Everything with a focus towards Linux can be included, as long as it's SFW and respects Discord's ToS.

 ## Linux distributions:
 ### Arch Linux